Home | Press-News | SBHA | Employment

 Information provided here furnished by staff personnel or faculty member of the representative schools listed.
 Listings presented are, as submitted.
 The listings are by no means inclusive.
 We appreciate those who do make the effort to contact us and are pleased to pass along their information.

-Seneca College is Canada’s largest community college with over 17,000 full-time students enrolled in over 200 different programs of study.
+Seneca College is Canada’s largest community college with over 18,000 full-time students enrolled in over 200 different programs of study.
 Studies in Tourism and Travel are offered at the Markham Campus, on the border with Toronto.

-The Tourism and Travel program provides a broad introduction to the industry.
-The curriculum is designed to encourage students to develop the skills, knowledge and behaviours required to work in any segment of the tourism industry.
-After first semester, students choose to specialize in either retail travel, tour operations or hospitality.
+The Tourism and Travel diploma program provides a broad introduction to the industry.
+The two-year curriculum is designed to encourage students to develop the skills, knowledge and behaviours required to work in any segment of the tourism industry.
+After first semester, students choose to specialize in either retail travel, tour operations, meetings and incentives or hospitality.
 The program offers students a large degree of flexibility in selecting courses from a range of specialist electives.
 As such, students can create their own cluster of related skills.
 Thus, the program prepares students for employment in a variety of sectors and for many positions, such as special event coordinator, travel counsellor, tour operator reservations agent, hotel and resort front desk clerk, and restaurant service.
 Flight Services graduates are often employed by airlines as flight attendants, passenger agent and reservations agent.
 Travel/study opportunities are offered as part of the program.
 These range from local day trips to extended international travel.

 All students work in an industry placement during their fourth semester.
 Students usually work two days per week in industry during the semester.
+Alternatively, students can choose to complete their work placement at an international location.

 Graduates of our programs have a number of further training opportunities.
 Transfer agreements have been made with several university programs in Canada and internationally.